clicknium/clicknium-docs/README.md

 ### Setup Sample Project
-- CLick `Clicknium: Sample` in Welcome Page.
+- Click `Clicknium: Sample` in Welcome Page.
 Or invoke the Command Palette by pressing Ctrl+Shift+P and input `Clicknium: Sample`.
 - Choose a path to locate sample project.

 The sample.py contains two automation samples, one is Edge web automation, and the other is notepad automation.